-- To enroll in this service, go to the myTrueIdentity website at www.MyTrueIdentity.com and in the space referenced as "Enter Activation Code," enter the 12-letter Activation Code and follow the three steps to receive your credit monitoring service online within minutes. - If you do not have access to the Internet and wish to enroll in a similar offline, paper-based credit monitoring service, via U.S. mail delivery, please call the TransUnion Fraud Response Services toll-free hotline at 1-855-288-5422.
-When prompted, enter the six-digit telephone passcode and sold and follow the steps to enroll in the offline credit monitoring service, add an initial fraud alert to your credit file, or to speak to a TransUnion representative if you believe you may be a victim of identity theft.
+To enroll in this service, go directly to the myTrueIdentity website at www.myt"Enter Activation Code", enter the following unique 12-letter Activation Code and follow the three steps to receive your credit monitoring service online within minutes.

+If you do not have access to the Internet and wish to enroll in a similar offline, paper based, credit monitoring service, via U.S. Mail delivery, please call the TransUnion Fraud Response Services toll-free hotline at the following 6-digit telephone pass code an initial fraud alert to your credit file, or to speak to a TransUnion representative if you believe you may be a victim of identity theft.